Graduate Admission Criteria

 Which term do you want to start your studies?

 SDSU's San Diego campus and Imperial Valley campus (located 120 miles east of San Diego) are accepting applications for fall 2024 starting October 1, 2023.
 Deadlines differ by program.
-Please check back in September 2023 for details on individual graduate programs.
+Please review the individual graduate program for details.

 SDSU's Global Campus is now accepting applications for a small number of graduate programs.
 These hybrid and fully online programs are self-support and not subsidized by the State of California.
 Student fees will vary by program.
 For detailed instructions on the application process, including deadlines, please review the Global Campus website.